Hosted by site sponsor WebMate.

 In general, if you primarily use a computer to browse the web, type a modest amount of text, play music, present photos, and watch online video, the iPad could be ideal for your needs.

-Of course, you can add an external keyboard to the iPad, and but based on hands-on use, EveryMac.com finds these keyboard solutions to be an improvement for text entry on the iPad, but nowhere close to as fast or as pleasant as typing on a MacBook Air. iOS 13 (iPadOS) (and later versions of the iPadOS) make massive improvements, though, with vastly improved selection options and a huge number of new key commands borrowed from the macOS that make life much easier.
+Of course, you can add an external keyboard to the iPad, and but based on hands-on use, EveryMac.com finds these keyboard solutions to be an improvement for text entry on the iPad, but nowhere close to as fast or as pleasant as typing on a MacBook Air. iOS 13 (iPadOS) (and later versions of the iPadOS) have made massive improvements, though, with vastly improved selection options and a huge number of new key commands borrowed from the macOS that make life much easier.

 Nevertheless, some apps may cooperate with a keyboard and support rudimentary controls from the keyboard itself whereas others may require a combination of keyboard use and touching the screen.
 The end result can be a decidedly awkward experience.